 Iran’s visa process has definitely earned itself a pretty awful reputation.
 But it’s not as bad as you think, and Iran Tourism Center is here to help you through it!

 Obtaining an Iran visa is a two-step process.

-An authorization code for your visa must be issued by the Iranian Ministry of Foreign Affairs.
+Authorization code for your visa must be issued by the Iranian Ministry of Foreign Affairs.

 A visa for your passport must then be obtained at an Iranian Embassy once the authorization code has been issued.

-The process varies dependent on your nationality (or the passport you’re traveling on).
+The process varies depending on your nationality (or the passport you’re traveling on).
 If you are UK, US or Canadian – sorry guys, you can expect the process to take a little longer and a be a little bit more complicated (we’ll still help you, though!).
 Fortunately for Australians, New Zealanders, Irish and most other nationalities you can opt to obtain a visa on arrival once you have your authorization code, which is a much simpler process.
 If you’re confused already, don’t be.
 The great news is that all of our Iran visa information and application forms all live in one handy place.